rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 `..` will match and ignore everything in the middle.

 Using `..` must be unambiguous, however.
 If it is not clear which values are intended for matching, and which to be ignored, Rust will error.
-Listing 18-25 shows an example of using `..` ambiguously that will not compile due to this
+[Listing 18-25][Listing-18-25] shows an example of using `..` ambiguously that will not compile due to this
 ambiguity: